 - You can also click and drag the gear wheel to another area within the Context window.

-- To resize the Context window, click and drag the window up or down from the bottom (pictured), or, left or right from the right side of the window.
+- To resize the Context window, click and drag the window up or down from the bottom (number 2 in the above picture), or, left or right from the right side of the window.

-- To collapse the Context window, click the arrows (pictured).
+- To collapse the Context window, click the arrows (number 3 in the above picture).

-Looking for information about video context?
-See the Video Translation Overview article.
+For more information on video context, read our Video Translation Overview article.

-At any time, you can run a quality check on your translated strings.
-The Quality Check feature checks for translation consistency, spacing consistency, spelling, and any other quality riles the Account Owner or Project Manager on the account may have configured in Quality Check Options.
-Running a Quality Check will check all strings in the Job, even if the Job has multiple pages in the CAT Tool.
+At any time, you can run a quality check on your translated strings to ensure that your translations are in line with the Smartling Project's Quality Check Profile.
+Quality Checks evaluate for translation consistency, spacing consistency, spelling, and any other quality checks the Account Owner or Project Manager on the account may have configured in Quality Check Options.

 Search TM (Translation Memory)